BlazeInferno64/blazed.js/README.md

-// Will cancel the ongoing request blazed.cancel("Test reason for cancellation"); // Any reason console.log("The ongoing request has been cancelled."); // Logging a messsage
+// Will cancel the ongoing request blazed.cancel("Test reason for cancellation"); // Any reason
+// NOTE - This reason will be present in the reason property of the error object. console.log("The ongoing request has been cancelled."); // Logging a messsage
 ```